New Star Wars Animated Series With Movie Voice Cast Attached Flying to Disney XD

 Lucasfilm

 The anime-inspired series takes place prior to the events of Star Wars: The Force Awakens and features new and familiar characters, like BB-8.
 Oscar Isaac and Gwendoline Christie will reprise their Star Wars movie roles for the animated series.
 Star Wars Resistance follows young pilot Kazuda Xiono who is tasked with spying on the growing First Order.
-Look for the first episode to debut fall 2018 on the Disney Channel in the US before moving to Disney XD.
+Look for the first episode to debut fall 2018 on the Disney Channel in the US with reruns on Disney XD.

 David James/Lucasfilm Ltd.